Disclaimer

 Define the CHROOT environment variable to minimize typing in subsequent steps.

-mkarchroot will create the root directory in the proton-ge-custom directory.
+mkarchroot will create the root directory in the librewolf directory.

 root@primary # mkarchroot $CHROOT/root base base-devel vi vim nano sudo wget

-(Mis)use arch-nspawn to 'log in' to the chroot.
+Use arch-nspawn to switch the shell into chroot.

 Set a root passwd.